 - Contact information – Sometimes customers decide not to buy because they’re not sure about their order.
 This is especially true with auto parts!
-They want to make sure the part fits their car before they spend money.
-If you invite them to call you with their questions, it might be the confidence boost they need to finish the order.
+They want to ensure the part fits their car before spending money.
+Inviting them to call you with their questions might boost their confidence to finish the order.

 - Call-to-Action – Give customers a clear path to take so they know exactly what to do.
-This is as simple as writing “come back to claim your parts now!” and then adding a link back to your parts website.
+This is as simple as writing, “come back to claim your parts now!” and adding a link to your parts website.

 Here’s an example:

 Thanks for visiting [parts website]!
 Your shopping cart is waiting for you—just [click here] to pick up where you left off.

 We’ll hold your parts for 3 days, so hurry back to complete your order!